Sedation Dentistry Chicago, IL

 Our dentist administers this type of sedation method using a pill.
 Dr. Brand will give you specific instructions on how to take the medication.
 It typically involves taking a pill about an hour prior to treatment.

-Patients will remain conscious during their procedure, however they’ll have little to no memory of their treatment.
+Patients will remain conscious but they’ll have little to no memory of their treatment.
 They’ll have complete control over their bodily functions and will even be able to respond to the dentist.
 Patients who undergo oral conscious sedation need transportation to and from their appointment.
 The sedation effects will take several hours to wear off.

 Nitrous Oxide

 Nitrous oxide, or laughing gas, is safe and a common type of dental sedation.
 Our dentist administers it through a nasal mask so that it takes effect immediately.
-With this sedation method, patients are conscious but remain fully relaxed during their procedures.
+With this sedation method, patients are conscious but remain fully relaxed.

 Once we remove the nasal mask after treatment, the effects will stop immediately.
 Because of this, the patient will be able to drive themselves to and from the appointment.
 Patients can go back to their everyday life right after their dental appointment, depending on the treatment they get.